 Assess Injuries and Seek Medical Treatment

 Secondly, assess your injuries to the extent that you can.
 Obviously, serious injuries need immediate attention.
 However, no matter how minor you believe your injuries are, you should still accept medical attention.
 Never refuse medical care after an accident when it is offered and never tell anyone that your condition is “Okay” or that “Everything is fine.”
 By refusing medical treatment after an accident, the insurance company can (and will) argue that any injuries that surface later were not caused by the accident and, consequently, compensation can be greatly reduced.
 Besides, after an accident, shock, anger, or an adrenaline rush often mask the seriousness of injuries.
 You may have sustained nerve damage, a brain injury, or whiplash that will not become apparent for hours or even days after the accident.

 Thirdly, be sure to keep copies of all documents and records pertaining to the accident.
 This would include such items as medical invoices, police reports, correspondence from insurance companies, property damage assessments, and the number of wages lost due to physical and emotional injury.

 Why Hiring a Lawyer is the Right Thing to Do!

 Finally, if a drunk driver has injured you, you have the right to receive the compensation you deserve for those injuries and the damages the accident caused.
-To ensure you receive a just settlement and to help increase your chance to obtain maximum compensation for your injuries and losses, consult with an experienced car accident lawyer at Hardy, Wolf & Downing.
+To ensure you receive a just settlement and to help increase your chance of getting the maximum compensation for your injuries and losses, consult with an experienced car accident lawyer at Hardy, Wolf & Downing.
 For nearly five decades, the law firm of Hardy, Wolf & Downing has been a source of hope to victims of drunk drivers.
-We pledge to seek the compensation our clients are entitled to as they recover from their injuries.